bokix01/humiditas-lux/README.md

 # Humiditas Lux
-Innovative system for illumination of road marks when humidity is high (usually when it's raining or there is fog) in combination with dark at night.
+Innovative system for illumination of road marks when humidity is high (usually when it's raining or there is fog) in combination with darkness at night.

 ## Components